 “Mindset: How You Can Fulfil Your Potential” by Carol S. Dweck

 Dr Dweck is a reputed psychologist from Stanford University whose work is focused on the way people deal with challenges and learning.
-According to her, there are two types of mindset: the fixed mindset the growth mindset.
+According to her, there are two types of mindset: the fixed mindset and the growth mindset.
 Most people have a bit of both.

 On the other hand, those with a growth mindset see failure as an opportunity to learn.
 They believe they can better themselves by constant practice and they know that continued hard work is the best way to achieve one’s goals.
 People with a growth mindset don’t resent the process: they relish it.
-If Sean had had his growth mindset active he would have realized he needed some time to learn Japanese.
+If Sean had had his growth mindset on, he would have realized he needed some time to master Japanese.

 “My Not So Perfect Life” by Sophie Kinsella